 The Kaohsiung Museum of Fine Arts

 The Kaohsiung Museum of Fine Arts is Southern Taiwan’s most important modern art and culture center.
-They frequently change exhibit, featuring local and international artists.
+They frequently change exhibits, featuring local and international artists.
 Outside, there’s a public art park scattered with sculptures and installations.

 The Niaosong Wetland

-This rich eco-system is an important educational park.
+This rich ecosystem is an important educational park.
 Around 90 species of birds live here as well as many plants and insects.
 During weekends and national holidays, you can benefit from a guided tour that will explain everything about flora and fauna and the way a wetland works.